avimuks/Project-528/README.md

 [Fig.3 Hadoop Cluster](https://github.com/avimuks/Project-528/blob/master/images/hadoop%20cluster.jpg)

-Click cluster name where you want to run the sample to Run the sample form Azure Portal - click Query Console at the bottom
-- click Getting Started Gallery tab
-- under Samples category click the sample you want to run
+Click cluster name where you want to run the sample to Run the sample form Azure Portal -> click Query Console at the bottom -> click Getting Started Gallery tab -> under Samples category click the sample you want to run

 ## Step 2

-_**Uploading dataset to Microsoft Azure blob using Azure Management Studio**_
+_**Uploading dataset to Microsoft Azure Blob Storage using Azure Management Studio**_

-**Step 2.1:**  Open Azure Management Studio
+**Step 2.1:**  Open Azure Management Studio and follow the steps

-- Goto Storage Accounts
-- Blob Containers (your created folder here cis528)
-- Upload
-- cis528
-- CIS528
-- Select the file from your local system (here 528analysis CSV file) https://avinandan.blob.core.windows.net/cis528/CIS
+-> Goto Storage Accounts -> Blob Containers (your created folder here cis528) -> Upload -> cis528 -> CIS528 -> Select the file from your local system (here 528analysis CSV file)
+	https://avinandan.blob.core.windows.net/cis528/CIS

 [Fig.4 Azure Management Studio Blob Containers](https://github.com/avimuks/Project-528/blob/master/images/azure%20management%20blob%20containers.jpg)

+## Step 3

+_**Verify the data to Azure Blob storage using Microsoft Azure HDInsight Query Console**_

+Step3.1: Login into Microsoft Azure HDInsight QUERY CONSOLE

+Step3.2: Once the HDInsight Cluster is provisioned in the Azure portal, click on the cluster name where you want to run the query.

+Enter the Hadoop user account and password.
+The default user name is admin; the password is what you entered while provisioning the cluster.

+**Step 3.1:** Navigate to _Microsoft Azure Portal_ https://portal.azure.com/# -> _All Resources_ -> CIS 528 -> click on the _URL(CIS528.azurehdinsight.net)_ https://CIS528.azurehdinsight.net -> in _Microsoft Azure HDInsight Console_ Goto _File Browser_ -> Goto storage path _avinandan\cis528\CIS528_ -> Verify if the file is available (here 528analysis)

+- The folder named "**528analysis**" is uploaded.

+[Fig.4]